IsaacSShade/IsaacSShade/README.md

 ## Work Experience

+### Skillsforge AI Founding Lead Developer
+* Utilized OpenAI's LLM's to rapidly prototype and scale a product
+* Using AI for good, using it to give and preserve other jobs rather than take
+* Serverless backend with Vercel + Supabase, frontend with typescript

 ### WiSA Full-Stack Software Intern
 * Independently coded, managed, and designed Software that analyzes WiFI channels
 * Interfacing with embedded system APIs